 Journeys on this Train

-The all-ensuite Golden Eagle Trans-Siberian Express is THE biggest train ride in the world.
-This train has made a huge push to offer true luxury with a new Imperial Suite, with butler service, as well as Gold and Silver Class accommodations, all with en-suite bathroom.
+The Trans-Siberian Express on the all-ensuite Golden Eagle is THE biggest train ride in the world.
+This train has made a huge push to offer true luxury with an Imperial Suite, with butler service, as well as Gold and Silver Class accommodations, all with en-suite bathroom.
 The train also has two dining cars and a lounge car.
 It plies the famous Trans-Siberian route between Moscow and Vladivostok, as well as making special tours of the Silk Road, Russia's Arctic and the Crimea.

 New for 2014: The train's "Freedom of Choice" touring continues its expansion to include hiking around Lake Baikal, cooking classes in Irkutsk and walking tours of Yekaterinburg.